thephez/dpp-spec/docs/document.md

       $id
         ✓ should be present
         ✓ should be a byte array
-        ✓ should be no less than 20 bytes
+        ✓ should be no less than 32 bytes
-        ✓ should be no longer than 35 bytes
+        ✓ should be no longer than 32 bytes
         ✓ should no have duplicate IDs in the state transition
       $dataContractId
         ✓ should be present
-        ✓ should be byte array
+        ✓ should be a byte array
         ✓ should exists in the state
       $type
         ✓ should be present